 In the Netherlands, medications are prescribed more cautiously than most countries, especially for antibiotics.
 As a result, a GP might wait a bit longer when prescribing them.
 The reason for this is to decrease the risk of antibiotic-resistant infections.

-As the Dutch healthcare system is rather restrictive, prescriptions may be required for medicines that can be purchased “over the counter” in other countries.
-The health insurance provider dictates which medications and brands are covered within each health insurance policy.
+As the healthcare system in the Netherlands is rather restrictive, prescriptions may be required for medicines that can be purchased “over the counter” in other countries.
+The healthcare insurance provider dictates which medications and brands are covered within each health insurance policy.

 In the Netherlands, there is a difference between a drogisterij (such as Etos or Kruidvat) and an apotheek (pharmacy/chemist).
 Drogisterijen supply non-prescription medications such as mild painkillers and antihistamines, baby supplies, general toiletries and cosmetics.
 Apotheken (chemists) are the only place where prescription drugs can be obtained.
 A GP is generally affiliated with several pharmacies located close to their practice and they can send the prescription directly to the chemist on the patient’s behalf, if that patient is registered with the chemist.